Compassionate Leave

 The Current Entitlement

-Since April 2024 when a baby is stillborn after 24 weeks of pregnancy or a child under 18 dies the parents have been entitled to take 2 weeks of paid bereavement leave.
+Since April 2024 when a baby is stillborn after 24 weeks of pregnancy or a child under 18 dies the parents have been entitled to take parental bereavement leave and pay.
+Subject to meeting certain eligibility criteria, employees are entitled to two weeks of statutory paid parental bereavement leave which can be taken within 56 weeks of the child’s death in one-week blocks, either consecutively or separately.
 The rate of payment is the same as for other types of Statutory Family Friendly Leave.

 Proposed Changes

-The Bill refers to a qualifying relationship between the employee and the person who has died.
-This is not defined as yet but is likely to mirror the relationship requirements used in the Time of For Dependents and Carers Leave Acts.
+From 2027 all employees will have an additional right to statutory bereavement leave of at least one week when they suffer a bereavement.
+The Employment Rights Act refers to a qualifying relationship between the employee and the person who has died; the relationship is not defined as yet but is likely to mirror the relationship requirements used in the Time of For Dependents and Carers Leave Acts.

-The regulations will also set out the length of leave, which must be a minimum of one week (it will remain two weeks where a child under the age of 18 has died) and that the period of time that the leave must be taken in must extend to at least 56 days after the person’s death.
+The amount of leave will be one week (it will remain two weeks where a child under the age of 18 has died including pregnancy loss after 24 weeks of pregnancy).
+The leave must be taken within 56 days after the person’s death.

 Miscarriages